gate-computer/gate/Security.md

   - Unnecessary file descriptors are closed.

   - The initial stack is unmapped.
-It prevents the comm text from being set.
+It prevents the comm text from being changed.

   - Initialization code is unmapped, retaining only the ABI functions needed at runtime.